Recreational drone use

 - National parks we do not recommend you apply to use a drone in

 No further drone permits can be issued within Fiordland National Park until further notice.
-As of August 2019, the recreational drone permit allocation limit under the Fiordland National Park Management Plan 2007 has been reached.
+The recreational drone permit allocation limit under the Fiordland National Park Management Plan 2007 has been reached.

 2. Send us your application